BIDMCDigitalPsychiatry/LAMP-platform/docs/08-data_science/05-cortex.md

 - It integrates tightly across the platform to provide a unified processing pipeline to convert patient or participant data into useful features that provide valuable clinical and research insight.
 - It offers robust support for artificial intelligence, behavioral feature extraction, interactive visualizations, generation of targeted and automated adaptive interventions, and high-performance data processing through parallelization and vectorization techniques.
+- It obviates the need for individual analyses tied to custom code for specific sensor types across various devices.
+It also provides access to processed Apple HealthKit and Google Fit sensor data, such as activity recognition or heart rate variability.
+- It provides a companion IDE based on JupyterLab and VSCode that abstracts away login and security issues by securely injecting an authenticated connection to the server into Cortex and resulting analysis notebooks.

 ![](assets/cortex_features.svg)